open-telemetry/opentelemetry-java/docs/common-github-actions-practices.md

 ### Backporting pull requests to a release branch

-Having a workflow generate the backport pull request is nice because you know that it was a clean cherry-pick and does not require re-review.
+Having a workflow generate backport pull requests is nice because then you know that it was a clean cherry-pick and that it does not require re-review.

 ```yaml
 name: Backport a pull request